brabecq/instructpix2pixcogcrea/README.md

 # instructpix2pixcogcrea
-Cog repo for instructpix2pix for the crea.visions project
+Repository using Cog and a Caddy reverse-proxy to use a cog container to run several predictions at the same time.

+## Structure of the localhost
+To run predictions:
+:5000/predictions

+To retrieve the results:
+:8000/<index>.png

+## Installation with different service providers

-## Lambda labs
+### Lambda labs
 When the instance on lambda labs is created and the SSH key setup run on your computer:
 ```console
 ssh -i <your-ssh-key> ubuntu@<IP>